Economic Depression, Its Causes, and Prevention

-In fact, many experts say that the Depression was aggravated by contractionary monetary policy.
+In fact, many experts say that contractionary monetary policy aggravated the Depression.
 The Federal Reserve rightly sought to slow down the stock market bubble in the late 1920s.
 But once the stock market crashed, the Fed kept raising interest rates to defend the gold standard.
 Instead of pumping money into the economy and increasing the money supply, the Fed allowed the money supply to fall 30 percent.
 This created massive deflation, where prices dropped 10 percent each year.
 As people expected lower prices, they delayed purchases.
 Real estate prices plummeted 25 percent.
 People lost their homes.
 It was a devastating decade, which according to the Great Depression timeline, began in August 1929 and ended in June 1938.

 Many people worry that the world could experience another economic depression.
 As long as you understand the severity of a real depression, you will see we have come nowhere close in recent years.

 First, a depression on the scale of 1929 could not happen exactly the way it did before.
 Many laws and government agencies were put in place because of the Great Depression.
 Their express purpose was to prevent any more of that type of cataclysmic economic pain.

 Second, central banks around the world, including the Federal Reserve, are so much more aware of the importance of stimulating the economy with expansive monetary policy.
 In fact, central banks did act in a coordinated fashion to prevent a depression in October 2008 by bailing out banks.
 They lowered interest rates, pumping credit and liquidity into the global financial system.